rails/rails/guides/source/working_with_javascript_in_rails.md

 #### `data-url` and `data-params`

-Certain elements of your page aren't actually referring to any URL but you would like them to trigger Ajax calls.
+Certain elements of your page aren't actually referring to any URL, but you may want them to trigger Ajax calls.
 Specifying the `data-url` attribute along with the `data-remote` one will trigger an Ajax call to the given URL.
 You can also specify extra parameters through the `data-params` attribute.